Edward Fanshawe (British Army officer): First World War

-At the outbreak of the First World War in August 1914, Fanshawe remained with the Wessex Division when it mobilised.
-The division was earmarked for service in India; however, before it sailed, Fanshawe was ordered to the Continent to join the British Expeditionary Force, where he became the Commander, Royal Artillery for 1st Division.
+At the outbreak of the First World War in August 1914, Fanshawe, promoted to temporary brigadier general that month, remained with the Wessex Division when it mobilised.
+The division was earmarked for service in India; however, before it sailed, Fanshawe was ordered to the Continent to join the British Expeditionary Force (BEF), where he became the brigadier general, Royal Artillery for the 1st Division.
 He succeeded N. D. Findlay, who had been killed by shellfire on 10 September at the Battle of the Marne.
 He remained with the division through the winter of 1914–1915.
+He was made a Companion of the Order of the Bath in February 1915.

-He was promoted to major-general and recalled home in mid-1915 to command the newly formed 31st Division of the New Army, but was transferred in August to take over the 11th (Northern) Division, which had been sent to Gallipoli in the Mediterranean.
-He remained with the division through the evacuation of the Dardanelles until, shortly after it arrived in France in July 1916, he was promoted to command V Corps.
-The corps had previously been commanded by his younger brother Hew, until he had been removed from command as a result of political manoeuvering following the failure of the Actions of St Eloi Craters in late March 1916.
+Fanshawe was promoted to major general, "for distinguished service in the Field", and, after serving briefly as major general, Royal Artillery of General Sir Douglas Haig's First Army, was recalled home in late July to command the newly formed 31st Division of the New Army.
+Like his previous assignment, however, this was only brief as he was transferred in August to take over the 11th (Northern) Division, which had been sent to Gallipoli in the Mediterranean.
+He remained with the division through the evacuation of the Dardanelles until, shortly after it arrived in France in July 1916, he was promoted to the temporary rank of lieutenant-general and took command of V Corps.
+The corps had previously been commanded by his younger brother Hew, until he had been removed from command as a result of political manoeuvering following the failure of the actions of St Eloi Craters in late March.

-V Corps was holding a position in the Ypres salient at the time Fanshawe took command, but in August it was transferred south, to support the Somme Offensive.
+V Corps was holding a position in the Ypres salient at the time Fanshawe took command, but in August it was transferred south, to support the Somme offensive.
 In the final phase of the Somme fighting, at the Battle of the Ancre in November, he commanded an attack which captured Beaumont Hamel, one of the initial objectives of the offensive more than three months earlier.
 He was knighted the following year.

-He remained with the corps through 1917, where it fought at the Third Battle of Ypres, and into 1918, where it began the year holding an exposed salient on the boundary between Third and Fifth Armies.
+Fanshawe remained with the corps through 1917, where it fought at the Third Battle of Ypres, and into 1918, where it began the year holding an exposed salient on the boundary between Third and Fifth Armies.
 It was heavily attacked in Operation Michael, the first phase of the German spring offensive of March 1918, and both it and the neighbouring VII Corps were forced to retreat, leaving a gap in the British lines.
 The responsibility for this was a matter of historical dispute for some decades, but the response at the time was unambiguous; both Fanshawe and the commander of VII Corps, Walter Congreve, were removed from command.